-6.3.1.
-How to customize the severity levels
+6.2.1.
+How to customize the color coding

-The severity levels used for the graph nodes and links can be customized by creating a MVEL script.
-A default script is provided within the overlord-rtgov.war, which can be used as a template.
-The script is called severityAnalyzer.mvel and is located within the /WEB-INF/ classes folder of the overlord-rtgov.war archive.
+The colors used for the graph nodes and links can be customized by editing a MVEL script.

+The script is called colorSelector.mvel and is located within the /WEB-INF/classes folder of the overlord-rtgov-services.war archive.
+This file can be edited and updated within this war, and the war deployed to cause the changes to take affect.